Patent Theory and Economics

 - Robert P. Merges & Richard R. Nelson, On the Complex Economics of Patent Scope, 90 Colum.
 L. Rev. 839 (1990).
 Argues that racing is rarely wasteful, and that efficiency gains from pioneer's ability to coordinate are generally outweighed by loss of competition for improvements.

-- Suzanne Scotchmer, Standing on the Shoulders of Giants: Cumulative Research and the Patent Law, 5 J. Econ.
-Persp.
-29 (1991).
+- Suzanne Scotchmer, Standing on the Shoulders of Giants: Cumulative Research and the Patent Law, J. Econ.
+Persp., Winter 1991, at 29.
 Draws on her earlier quantitative model of patenting and cumulative innovation (with Jerry Green).

 - Mark F. Grady & Jay I. Alexander, Patent Law and Rent Dissipation, 78 Va.
 L. Rev. 305 (1992).
 "Rent dissipation theory predicts that the courts will enforce a patent when the size of the patent rent is proportionate to the rent dissipation that the invention's technological signal would otherwise induce."